openebs/lvm-localpv/design/lvm/persistent-volume-claim/volume_mode.md

 ```

 ### Test Plan
-- Provision volume with filesystem volume mode.
+- Provision and application on volume with filesystem volume mode
+  and verify that volume should get formated with user specified filesystem.
-- Provision volume with raw block volume and verify volume behavior inside the application pod.
+- Provision volume with raw block volume and verify block volume accessibility
+  from inside the application pod.

 ## Graduation Criteria